NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Show Inputs changed to OFF
 - Added new blood texture for certain types of damage
 - All hitstun states cannot high crush anymore (low hitting counter attacks)
+- HP Pools have been normalized, to reduce variance
+- Airborne Guard Break status has been made more dangerous to the victim.
+It can no longer be tech rolled, and the ability to shake out of it has been reduced to a minimum of 40 frames (from 30)
+- Grounded Guard Break ability to shake out was reduced to a minimum of 40 frames (from 30)
+- Running side steps have been given the ability to track onto the opponent from any distance, these were modelled after those in REV3 to allow new uses for offensive approaching and counterplaying chicken blocking.
+This also allows running step to turn around to face the opponent when back turned.
+- It was determined that the defensive power of Jump-Back was too powerful and made the game overly defensive.
+Many new system mechanics hope to provide universal counterplay to jumping for all characters.

 Note: 3-Man Cell is currently non-functional.